 His work has been called “beautiful, powerful, magnetically original” (Cleveland Arts Prize citation).
 Lawrence Joseph has written that “Philip Metres’s poetry speaks to us all, in ways critical, vital, profound, and brilliant.”
-His poems have been translated into Arabic, Polish, Russian, and Tamil.
+His poems have been translated into Arabic, Farsi, Polish, Russian, and Tamil.

 Were it not for the Ellis Island effect, his last name would be Abourjaili.

 - Interview with David Naimon.
 Between the Covers.
 July 1, 2020